 The bill amends Wyoming's Medicaid eligibility criteria by adding a new subsection to W.S.
 42-4-106.
-It specifies that applicants must meet several requirements to qualify for medical assistance, including being a U.S. citizen or national with a valid social security number and proof of identity, being a Wyoming resident or meeting specific criteria in the Wyoming Medicaid state plan, and fulfilling at least one of several outlined criteria such as being determined disabled, receiving supplemental security income, or qualifying for hospice services.
-Additional criteria may be established by the department or federal Medicaid regulations.
+It specifies that applicants must meet several requirements to be eligible for medical assistance, including being a U.S. citizen or national with a valid social security number, being a Wyoming resident, and fulfilling at least one of several criteria such as being determined disabled, receiving supplemental security income, or qualifying for hospice services.
+Additionally, the bill allows for other criteria as required by the department or federal Medicaid regulations.

 Statutes affected: